You might be looking to understand the usage of variance and standard deviation in PERT formula.

-The adjoining figure depicts a Normal Distribution curve.
+The above figure depicts a Normal Distribution curve.
 Normal Distribution is a special case of Beta Distribution.
-Beta Distribution is skewed to one side.
-Although Beta Distribution is slightly skewed to one side, Normal Distribution provides a decent proxy for Beta Distribution.
+Beta Distribution is skewed towards one side.
+Although Beta Distribution is slightly skewed to one side, Normal Distribution provides a decent proxy for the Beta Distribution.

-You would notice that Population Density is highest near the Mean.
-It means that there is a greater chance of making a trip in approximately 105 minutes.
+- Population Density is highest near the Mean, which means a trip is likely to be completed in approximately 105 minutes.

 Following discussion assumes data points are Normally Distributed.

-Secondly, we can determine what is the probability of completing the trip within 105±30 minutes.
+We can also determine the probability of completing the trip within 105±30 minutes.